-Newly appointed staff had a structured induction and clinical staff completed continuing professional development required for their registration with the General Dental Council.
+Newly appointed staff had a structured induction and clinical staff completed continuing professional development required for their registration with the General Dental Council (GDC).
+The GDC register was checked monthly by the practice manager to ensure all staff were fit to practice.